To enquire about a consultation with a Mole Check specialist, please complete the form:

 The good news is that skin cancer can be cured if it's found and treated early.
 Contact the Mole Clinic at Cadogan Clinic for more information.

 Bleeding or itchy moles can occur when they have been irritated or scratched – moles catching on clothing, being cut by a razor, makeup application, scratching an insect bite and hair removal are all very common triggers.
-However, these are also sign that the mole is cancerous.
+However, these can also be signs that the mole is cancerous.

 There are definite signs that a mole could be a melanoma and individuals should seek immediate advice from a dermatologist.
 If you have a new mole or a change in your moles such as bleeding, changes in shape, size or colour, itchy or painful moles- it's imperative that you seek medical advice at the earliest possible stage.